PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 computing the hash _h <-- H(v | msg)_.
 Let _Hv_ denote the family of hash functions
 keyed with _v_.

-### Hash function properties {#Preliminaries-hash-properties}

-* Collision resistance - no two inputs _x1, x2_ should map to the same output hash (regardless of choice of key in the case of a keyed hash).
-* Preimage resistance - it should be difficult to guess the input value _x_ for a hash function given only its output _H(x)_.
-* Second preimage resistance - given an input _x1_, it should be difficult to find another distinct input _x2_ such that _H(x1)=H(x2)_.
-* Target collision resistance - choose input _x1_.
-Then given a key _v_, find _x2_
- such that _Hv(x1) = Hv(x2)_.

-Target collision resistance is a weaker requirement than collision resistance but is sufficient for signing purposes.
-Tweakable hash functions enable us to tightly achieve TCR even in multi-target settings where an adversary can attack one out of many targets.
-Specifically, the property achieved in the following is _single-function multi-target collision resistance_ (SM-TCR) which is described more formally in {{AABBHHJM23}}.

 ### Tweakable Hash functions {#Preliminaries-tweakable-hashes}

-One form of keyed hash function is a tweakable hash function, which enables one to obtain SM-TCR:
+One form of keyed hash function is known as a tweakable hash function, which enables one to obtain SM-TCR, a property described in {{##hash-properties}}:

  - **Tweakable Hash functions** A _tweakable hash function_ is a tuple of algorithms _H=(KeyGen, Eval)_ such that:
      - _KeyGen_ takes the security parameter _k_ and outputs a (possibly empty) public